vexide/internal-documentation/src/hard-to-implement/stack-unwinding.md

 # Stack Unwinding

+Note: Since this page was written, the Rust std library was ported to VEXos.
+It is possible to implement stack unwinding by configuring libstd builds to depend on LLVM libunwind and use it for unwinding panics by changing around some `cfg`'s.
+However, at the time of writing, this hasn't been done by anybody.
+It's also unclear what the implications of this change would be on vexide's memory soundness and executable size.

 When a Rust program encounters an unrecoverable error, it `panic!()`s.
 The behavior of a panic is intentionally not defined in Rust, and may vary based on the platform and strategy.

 In general, Rust defines two "panic strategies":

 - `abort`: After printing a stacktrace (defined by a `#[panic_handler]`), the program will exit immediately.
 No memory cleanup is performed.
 This form of panic is *truly* unrecoverable.
 - `unwind`: Rather than exiting immediately, the program's stack memory will be *unwound*, allowing for a more graceful exit.
 Every active struct instance's `Drop` implementation will be called, and panics created outside of the main thread can be [caught and handled](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html).